light-and-ray/Minimalistic-Comfy-Wrapper-WebUI/Readme.md

 1. Work in Comfy and in this webui with the same workflows: you don't need to copy anything or to export in api format.
 Edit your workflows in Comfy - press "Refresh" button, and see the changes in MCWW
 1. Better queues: you can change the order or priority of tasks, pause/resume the queue, and don't worry closing Comfy / rebooting your PC during generations
 1. Prompt presets: save your favorite prompts in presets next to the input fields, and retrieve them in 1 click
-1. Batch support: you can run batches for multiply images of videos
+1. Batch support: match media inputs, batch prompt presets, batch count (seed)
 1. Built-in minimalist image editor, that allows you to add visual prompts to image editing model, or crop/rotate the image
 1. Mobile friendly UI.
 You can use it in browser or as PWA app over local network.
 Read [this](/docs/pwaAndSecureContext.md) for details